In recent years, Asia has seen an increased focus on gender diversity in leadership roles.

 We will be presenting their responses in a eight-part series, touching on the advice these leaders have for aspiring women, challenges they face on the way up, and the support organisations can provide.

-In this second part, we feature advice for aspiring women from 12 women leaders in various industries – from banking and finance, media, to hospitality and F&B.
+In this second part, we feature advice for women aspiring to top positions from 12 women leaders in various industries - from banking and finance, media, to hospitality and F&B.

 See what they have to say here.